ustunb/reachml/README.md

 For more about recourse verification, check out our paper ICLR 2024:

 [Prediction without Preclusion](https://openreview.net/forum?id=SCQfYpdoGE)

-The code to accompany the paper is available under `[research/iclr2024](https://github.com/ustunb/reachml/tree/main/research/iclr2024/`

 If you use this library in your research, we would appreciate a citation:
 ```